Coprophagy in Horses - Manure-Eating

-Most experts believe that foals eat manure to populate their GI tract with beneficial bacteria or "good bugs" to help with digestion, although another theory suggests foals eat manure to take in parasite eggs and stimulate their immune system.
-Still others propose that by eating the feces of others, foals learn feed preferences.
+Most experts believe that foals eat manure to populate their GI tract with beneficial bacteria or "good bugs" to help with digestion.
+Although, another theory suggests foals eat manure to take in parasite eggs and stimulate their immune system.
+Still, others propose that by eating the feces of others, foals learn feed preferences.

-Since horses may eat manure because they need more long-stem roughage, owners can try to prevent the behavior by either keeping grass hay in front of their horses at all times or allowing them to graze on pasture.
+Horses may eat manure because they need more long-stem roughage.
+So, owners can try to prevent this behavior by either always keeping grass hay in front of their horses or allowing them to graze on pasture.

 If a horse is overweight or for any reason should not have full access to grass or hay, a muzzle or "slow feeder" can be used to limit the amount of forage the horse can take in while still keeping them busy with a chewing activity.